Julia's music projects!

 *soft vowel sounds* offers a rather novel mix of deliciously percussive & dissonant guitar noises, catchy-as-hell melodies, smart yet silly lyrics, unconventional yet charming vocals, and occasional keyboard & bird squawks. imagine something like Sonic Youth meets They Might Be Giants, if such a concoction were to be performed by a quirky queer lady.

-I have just released my first record, Ray versus Macbeth and the Music Box, part one.
+My first *svs* record is Ray versus Macbeth and the Music Box, part one.
 Click that link to find out more about the record, how to procure it, view artwork and song lyrics, and more!
 If you just want to listen to the songs, you can do that right here via the Bandcamp tracklist below:

 find out more about the record at the Ray versus. . . webpage or the *soft vowel sounds* Bandcamp webpage.